 - -AprintAllQualifiers: print all type qualifiers, including qualifiers like @Unqualified which are usually not shown.
 (Use the @InvisibleQualifier meta-annotation on a qualifier to hide it.) - -AprintVerboseGenerics: print more information about type parameters and wildcards when they appear in warning messages.
-This produces a subset of the information than -AprintAllQualifiers does. - -Adetailedmsgtext: Output error/warning messages in a stylized format that is easy for tools to parse.
+Supplying this also implies -AprintAllQualifiers. - -Adetailedmsgtext: Output error/warning messages in a stylized format that is easy for tools to parse.
 This is useful for tools that run the Checker Framework and parse its output, such as IDE plugins.
 See the source code of SourceChecker.java for details about the format. - -AprintErrorStack: print a stack trace whenever an internal Checker Framework error occurs. - -Anomsgtext: use message keys (such as "type.invalid") rather than full message text when reporting errors or warnings.
 This is used by the Checker Framework's own tests, so they do not need to be changed if the English message is updated.